James Buchanan Duke papers, 1777-1999 and undated, bulk 1890s-1930s

 Using These Materials

 - Collection is open for research.
-Includes fragile letterbooks and other volumes that require consultation with staff regarding safe handling.
-Researchers must register and agree to copyright and...
+Access note.
+Some fragile letterbooks and other volumes require consultation with staff regarding safe handling.

 - Duke, James Buchanan, 1856-1925